MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/es-modules.md

 - [Introduction to ES Modules](https://flaviocopes.com/es-modules/) blog post by Flavio Copes.
 - [ES modules: A cartoon deep-dive](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) blog post.

+See [JS CDNs](https://michaelcurrin.github.io/dev-resources/resources/javascript/cdns.html) guide for picking a CDN. e.g. Check the JSPM to see if `some-library` on NPM is available through their CDN and then a URL like `"https://dev.jspm.io/some-library"`.

 ## Enable ES Modules

 ### Set script tag type

-Set the type of script tag to `module`.
+Set the type of script tag to `module` as below.

 This works for an inline script or linking using `src`.